hojte/CTF-Writeups/TDCNET-T_dc_RON/readme.md

 seg000:00E8                 inc     byte ptr ds:7D98h
 seg000:00EC                 retn
 ```
-The comments are for annotating the 'global variables' which are references to parts in memory can be xref'ed by IDA allowing us to see where they are used.
+The comments are for annotating the 'global variables' which are references to parts in memory that can be xref'ed by IDA, allowing us to see where they are used.
 From checking the variables it looks like it is the x-value of the snake head which is used to generate the key for xor'ing one byte in the flag.
 The binary seems to do decryption in rounds of 16 which means the flag will be 16 characters long.
 However, we do not know how many rounds the flag has to be decrypted (even though the game suggests 420).

 ## Patching & Debugging
 For a clearer understanding, we will have to debug the binary.
 Luckily QEMU supports gdb, and with the flags `-s` and `-S` QEMU will launch the game in a paused state and start a debugging server, which gdb can connect to: